coder/websocket/README.md

-Moreover, nhooyr/websocket has support for newer Go idioms such as context.Context and also uses net/http's Client and ResponseWriter directly for WebSocket handshakes. gorilla/websocket writes its handshakes to the underlying net.Conn which means it has to reinvent hooks for TLS and proxying and prevents support of HTTP/2.
+Moreover, nhooyr/websocket has support for newer Go idioms such as context.Context and also uses net/http's Client and ResponseWriter directly for WebSocket handshakes. gorilla/websocket writes its handshakes to the underlying net.Conn which means it has to reinvent hooks for TLS and proxies and prevents support of HTTP/2.

-Some more advantages of nhooyr/websocket are that it supports concurrent writes and makes it very easy to close the connection with a status code and reason compared to gorilla/websocket.
+Some more advantages of nhooyr/websocket are that it supports concurrent writes and makes it very easy to close the connection with a status code and reason.

 In terms of performance, there is no significant difference between the two.
 Will update with benchmarks soon ([#75](https://github.com/nhooyr/websocket/issues/75)).